MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/postgresql.md

 ms.prod: azure
 ms.technology: azure
 ms.devlang: nodejs
-ms.service: mysql
+ms.service: postgresql
 ---

 # Azure Database for PostgreSQL libraries for Node.js

 ## Overview

-The recommended client library for accessing Azure Database for PostgreSQL is the open-source [Node.js connection library for Azure Database for MySQL](https://www.npmjs.com/package/pg).
+The recommended client library for accessing Azure Database for PostgreSQL is the open-source [Node.js connection library for Azure Database for PostgreSQL](https://www.npmjs.com/package/pg).
 This library is a non-blocking PostgreSQL client for Node.js, supporting pure JavaScript and optional native libpq bindings.

 Learn more about [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/)